Table of Contents

 You can recover a file you accidentally replaced on a Mac by using three main methods: Time Machine, iCloud, or data recovery software such as Disk Drill.

-To recover a file replaced by another file with the same name, you can use Time Machine on Mac and search for the previous version of your file there.
-You can also bring the file back using your iCloud account.
-But if you don’t have any of those set up yet, you can use Disk Drill to recover it for you.
+To recover a file replaced by another file with the same name, you can use Time Machine to find and restore the previous version of the file.
+If you don’t have a Time Machine backup, you can try using data recovery software like Disk Drill to scan your hard drive for the replaced file.